 Many courses deal with the structure and performance of a particular institution or policy area within the economy.
-Students can follow their career and intellectual interests by taking these types of courses.
+Students can follow their career and intellectual interests by taking a field concentration or advisory study plan as described below.

 Many faculty have served as practicing economists with public agencies or private firms, bringing a rich background of practical experience analyzing policy issues and problems to their teaching.